Paradorn Srichaphan: 2007–2010: Injuries and retirement

 Srichaphan once again began the year at the Chennai Open where he defeated qualifier Simone Bolelli in the first round in straight sets for the last match win of his career.
 He lost in the second round to eventual finalist Stefan Koubek in straight sets.

 Srichaphan would go on to lose five matches in a row between January and March to have a win-loss record of 1–5 in 2007.
-Some of these losses include a straight sets loss to qualifier Dudi Sela at the 2007 Australian Open which would be the last Grand Slam of his career and a straight sets loss to Janko Tipsarević at the Indian Wells Masters which dropped his ranking down 31 spots from No. 52 to No. 83 due to his inability to match his semifinal result of the previous year.
+These losses included a straight sets loss to qualifier Dudi Sela at the 2007 Australian Open which would be the last Grand Slam of his career and a straight sets loss to Janko Tipsarević at the Indian Wells Masters which dropped his ranking down 31 spots from No. 52 to No. 83 due to his inability to match his semifinal result of the previous year.

 At the Miami Masters, Srichaphan sustained a wrist injury in his first round match against Luis Horna and was forced to retire late in the first set.
 The injury caused him to miss the rest of 2007 and to fall out of the ATP rankings in March 2008 due to his inactivity.
 He began practicing to return to the tour and returned at the 2009 Thailand Open in doubles partnering fellow Thai Danai Udomchoke but lost in the first round to Michael Kohlmann and Alexander Peya in three sets.
 It would be the last tournament of his career.

 Srichaphan once again began practicing to make a strong return to the tour, but in June 2010, he was involved in a motorcycle accident that broke both his hands and severely injured his knee.
-Because of the injuries sustained in the accident, he officially retired on June 4.
+Because of the injuries sustained in the accident, he officially retired on 4 June.